FreshPenguin112/ProjectUpdaterAndLoaderExample/README.md

 - Upload the project files specified in projectloaderandupdater.versions.txt to your repo.
 - Package this project via [my nodejs enabled packager](https://freshpenguin112.github.io/PenguinMod-Packager/) and package as an electron exectuable for your OS of choice(yes, this project needs nodejs support, no HTML or zip or any other methods will not work).
 - You're done!
 You can freely distribute your executable to your users, they will automatically recieve any updates when connected to the internet.

+Enjoy!

+small note: this project will not work well for private cases, such as uploading your own project to itch.io to be paid for with money, since this requires a public github repo, as well the fact that the downloaded project files that you create are saved in the filesystem.